655th Engineer Topographic Battalion: Theater of operations

+On the morning of the May 7th, a battalion formation was scheduled for the afternoon.
+Barrels of German beer were rolled out onto the big parade grounds and everyone gathered around with canteen cups in hand.
+Lt Branen called the noisy group to "At Ease" and Colonel Unverferth happily announced the official surrender of Germany, reassured the men that there was "Plenty Beer" and tomorrow was officially Proclaimed VE-Day and a "Holiday".
+A parade began to form, headed by a large picture of Hitler.

 Post VE Day activities

 Map showing the movements of the 655th Engineer Topographic Battalion during WWII.

 Surveying and map production in connection with the Occupation of Germany continued after the end of World War II in Europe (VE Day).

 On May 18, 1945, while in the vicinity of Bremen, Germany one of the survey party's vehicles hit a concealed mine wounding four men, the first casualties of the unit.
 As the American Zone was established, the unit relocated to it in Kirchhain, Germany, while surveying work continued.

 On June 15, 1945, as the Battalion began preparing for redeployment to the Pacific Theater, control for the 655th moved from the Ninth US Army to the Seventh Army.
 On June 25, 1945, the Battalion traveled again by train in "Forty and Eights" boxcars, and arrived in Camp Baltimore, near Suippes, France on June 28, 1945.
 Upon arrival, the Battalion was relieved of Seventh US Army control and assigned to Assembly Area Command.

 On July 10, 1945, the unit prepared and dispatched the press trucks and photo making equipment to the Marseilles Port for disembarkation to the Pacific, and the personnel were at readiness for embarkation to the Pacific by August 20, 1945.
 The troops began orientation on Japan and Japanese Tactics.

 On August 5, 1945, the unit organizational equipment, except for what was to accompany the troops on board ship, was loaded on trains in Suippes, France for shipment to the staging area in Arles, France.